-Still relying only on commissions and volatile profit sharing for your insurance agency revenue?
+Is your insurance agency still relying on standard commissions and volatile profit sharing for revenue?

-Every independent insurance agency needs to tap into as many revenue streams as possible in order to grow rapidly and maximize profits.
-Sticking to just commissions and profit sharing will not maximize your potential earnings.
+Every independent insurance agency needs to tap into as many revenue streams as possible in order to maximize profitability and grow.
+Commissions and profit sharing are not the only way for agents to get paid, and will not maximize your potential earnings.

 But what else is there, and how do you unlock those extra revenue streams for your agency?

-In this article, we’re going to break down the four essential revenue streams every agency needs in order to grow.
+Below, we’ll review the four essential revenue streams every insurance agency needs.
 Before we dive in head first, let’s take a look at some of the reasons it’s important to diversify income streams.

 The Benefits of Multiple Revenue Streams